rust-lang/rfcs/text/0000-cargo-features2.md

 Note that a dependency shared between a build-dependency and proc-macro are still unified.
-This is intended to help reduce build times, and is expected to be unlikely to cause problems that feature unification usually cause because they are both being built for the host compiler, and are only used at build time.
+This is intended to help reduce build times, and is expected to be unlikely to cause problems that feature unification usually cause because they are both being built for the host platform, and are only used at build time.

 ## Resolver opt-in